 Governments, business and the media commonly point to Literacy as a solution to social and economic exclusion.
 In this story, people can overcome exclusion by becoming more Literate, that is, by acquiring the standardized, dominant language and literacy practices used in schools, government and the media.
 But recent international theories of adult literacy point in another direction, emphasizing the social, economic and creative importance of the multiple 'literacies' people use every day to sustain their lives and communities.
 Drawing on these theories, variously known as social practice theories, socio-cultural theories, or ''The New Literacy Studies'', this course explores how people actually use written texts, where, and with whom, and the implications of multiple literacies for building more inclusive communities.Staff

-Drawing from a number of disciplinary perspectives, including education, sociology, social psychology and communication studies, this course provides an opportunity to interrogate the potential relationship of the Internet to adult education and community development.
-The main objectives of this course are: to engage participants in an examination of the potential influence of the Internet on key adult education praxis areas such as community development, literacy and nonprofit organizations, to provide participants with a critical framework for analyzing Internet mediated environments; and to explore Internet resources that may be used in conjunction with traditional community development and adult education practice.
+Drawing from several disciplinary perspectives, including education, sociology, social psychology and communication studies, this course provides an opportunity to interrogate the relationship of the Internet to adult education.
+The main objectives of this course are: to engage participants in an examination of the influence of information and communication technology, including social media, on key adult education praxis areas such as community development, literacy and nonprofit organizations.
+The course provides participants with a critical framework for analyzing Internet mediated environments; and encourages students to explore Internet resources that may be used in conjunction with traditional community development and adult education practice.
 The course is conducted using a seminar format where discussion is informed by weekly readings.S.
 Ryan

-This course examines the evolving interface between emerging technologies, primarily information and communication technologies, and the workplace.
-Drawing from various disciplinary perspectives, including education, sociology, social psychology and communication studies, students will explore the impact of technology on both for profit and nonprofit enterprises.
-Some topics that will be covered include issues of equality, virtual teamwork, the network economy, surveillance and the future of authority.
-The course is designed as a mixed or blended course, which means that it is taught through face-to-face and online sessions and activities.
+This course examines a moving target, the interface between emerging technologies, primarily information and communication technologies, and the workplace.
+Drawing from various disciplinary perspectives, including education, sociology, social psychology and communication studies; the course provides an opportunity for students to interrogate the ways in which technology is embedded in the work place.
+Some topics that will be covered include the knowledge economy, virtual teamwork, surveillance and the future of authority.
+The course is designed as a hybrid or blended course, which means that it is taught through face-to-face and online sessions and activities.
 A mixed course format allows participants to experience diverse technology platforms and applications and illustrates course content.S.
-Ryan or Staff
+Ryan

 Humans are fundamentally social creatures, depending on good relationships with those around us for optimal functioning.
 When harm is done in these relationships people suffer.
 If restoration does not occur and the underlying structural and cultural issues are not addressed, suffering and violence will likely continue, whether acted out inwardly within the individual or group, or outwardly, directed to others.
 Reconciliation, the complex, dynamic, long-term process of restoring relationships, structures and identities after violent conflict, is a concept that is becoming increasingly relevant.
 This course has been developed to study reconciliation in accordance with the following principles: reconciliation is necessary; reconciliation is complex; reconciliation is praxis; and reconciliation has implications for adult education and community development.Staff